 This course investigates the phenomenon of postmodernism and considers its relation to the modernist era.
 We will study key definitions and ask: Can postmodernism be defined as a postindustrial capitalistic phenomenon, as an increasing emphasis on language games, as a refusal of grand narratives, or as a shift from epistemological to ontological concerns?
 We will look at the advent of structuralism and its response to existentialism, as well as poststructuralist critiques.
 What does postmodern politics look like, and what are the implications of its critique of humanism?
 Postcolonialism, feminism, gender studies, and critical race theory also will be considered for their critique of the Western tradition.
 We will then examine the reinvigoration of religious discourse.
 Through our study of postmodern architecture, literature, the visual arts and film, we will explore the nature of dual-coding, the critique of "instrumental" rationality, new representations of the past, identity, time and space, and a new role for the reader/viewer.
 Finally, we will consider key critics' defense of humanism before asking whether our "information age" demonstrates a clear departure from the tenets of postmodernism.
+This interdisciplinary course does not count toward the completion of any diversification requirement.
 Prerequisite: IPHS 215.
 Offered every other year.